New

 What is the bond process?

-Mayor Perkins and the Council chose two citizens from their districts.
-After reviewing all of the City directors' greatest needs, the Citizen Committee presented recommendations to Mayor Perkins and the Council.
+Mayor Arceneaux and the Council chose citizens from their districts.
+As a part of this process, the committee held four public meetings in north, south, east and west Shreveport to hear feedback of what issues the public wanted addressed.
+After reviewing all of the City's greatest needs, the Citizen Committee presented recommendations to Mayor Arcenaux and the Council.

 Still Have Questions?